 To contact a bail bondsman click here: How to find a bail bondsman

 Have you ever used a bondsman to bail someone out of jail?
 If you have, please share your experience in a comment below, and let us know how it worked out.

 Click here to tell about all about it

 - Get Out on a Pre-Trial Release Program

 Jail Policies and Procedures

 Intake Procedures / Booking

 The intake procedure takes you through the following steps:

 - You will get put in a holding cell.
 If there are a lot of arrests, you may not be processed immediately.

-- You will have to answer some basic questions, such as what is your legal name, your address, birth date and an emergency contact person.
+- You will have to answer some basic questions, such as what your legal name is, your address, birth date and an emergency contact person.

 - They’ll also ask about your psychological and medical history.